abbynewcomb/MWP-explainability/README.md

 sh run.sh 50 cv_asdiv-a
 ```

-To use a gpu, you can add the `-gpu` flag to the end:
+To use a gpu, you can add the `-gpu` flag to the end of any `run.sh` script command:

 ```bash